bogdbo/scorer/README.md

 Prod

 1. Heroku - configure env variables
 2. Deploy (eg. from heroku dashboard, github integration)
-3. Done
+3. Done (heroku will automatically call `npm start` and `npm run heroku-postbuild` which will build the API and Client and start listening on PORT)